ControlledChaos/post-and-page-builder/readme.txt

 == Changelog ==

 = 1.6.0.2 =
-* Bug fix:      JIRA WPB-3710   Changed function name in conflict with wpcore.
+* Bug fix:      JIRA WPB-3710   Changed function to anonymous, due to conflict in the global space.

 = 1.6.0.1 =
 * New feature:  JIRA WPB-3644   Updating to the WordPress.org version.